Middle School Curriculum Guide

 SEVENTH-GRADE SPANISH

 In seventh-grade Spanish, students review, refine, and enrich previously acquired skills, adding verb conjugations and new verb tenses as they continue to improve oral/aural proficiency.
 Classroom communication takes place in Spanish.
 Work on listening, speaking, writing, and reading skills as well as cultural awareness continues with the use of DVDs, websites, songs, short readers, and oral exercises.
 Students prepare projects on a variety of topics including pastimes, sports, and interpretations of stories that have been read and discussed in class.
 Students also create their own menus and perform skits in a restaurant setting.
-Throughout the year, short stories are discussed and analyzed in class.
+Throughout the year, students discuss and analyze short stories to enhance their vocabulary as well as their ability to produce increasingly sophisticated sentences.
 Students act out scenes to enhance their ease of expression and write plot summaries to develop their writing skills.
 They also work on multimedia projects and presentations to demonstrate their growing grammatical and oral skills as well as the ability to use the Internet for research.
-Work on pronouns coincides with similar study in the Language Arts curriculum.
+Work on many grammar topics, including pronouns, adjectives, direct objects, and prepositional phrases coincides with similar study in the Language Arts curriculum.

 By the end of the year, seventh-grade students should demonstrate reasonable proficiency as they: